 In Palermo, enjoy the highly popular pani câ meusa, a greasy, juicy sandwich of veal entrails.
 This Sicilian classic is made by boiling the calf’s spleen, lungs, and trachea; when cooked, the offal is sliced into pieces and sandwiched in sesame bread.
 Pani câ meusa is either served schettu (single – without cheese) or maritatu (married – with cheese) with ricotta or caciocavallo.

 Though widely savored throughout Sicily today, pasta alla norma was initially created in Catania.
-This vibrant pasta dish is made by first frying eggplant in olive oil and slow-cooking sauce of tomatoes and basil.
+This vibrant pasta dish is made by frying eggplant in olive oil and slow-cooking a sauce of tomatoes and basil.
 The pasta is tossed with the tomato sauce, then the eggplant is added at the end, and the pasta is topped with grated ricotta salata.

 Pasta con i tenerumi is an easy summer meal at the Sicilian table.
 This one-pot pasta is made with the leaves and shoots of zucchini.
 First, the zucchini and tenerumi are cooked in a pot of boiling water.
-Next, the spaghetti, either broken into pieces or left whole, is added to the boiling water.
-Picchi pacchi sauce is also added, which is tomatoes and garlic browned in olive oil.
+Next, the spaghetti, broken into pieces or left whole, is added to the boiling water.
+Picchi pacchi sauce is also added with tomatoes and garlic browned in olive oil.
 Once everything is cooked, the dish is finished with a generous grating of caciocavallo or aged ricotta.
 In effect, pasta con i tenerumi is more of a soup, which some prefer to eat cold when the summer temperatures are high.